SyncEngine/docs/docs/developer/modules.md

 - **Optionally implement `install()` and `uninstall()` hooks** for setup and cleanup logic.

-- **Test locally** before distribution — once zipped and uploaded, SyncEngine takes care of the rest.
+- **Test locally** before distribution, once zipped and uploaded, SyncEngine takes care of the rest.

 ---